MunGell/awesome-for-beginners/CONTRIBUTING.md

 ## Intitial Checks

-- **Search for Duplicates**: Check the current list and previous pull requests to avoid submitting duplicates.
+- **Search for Duplicates**: Check the current list and previous pull requests to avoid submitting duplicates search.

 ## Repository Requirements